Toffikk/JavaSourceTransformer/README.md

                              existing variable names
       --[no-]parchment-javadoc
                            Whether Parchment javadocs should be applied
+      --only-parchment-javadoc
+                           Whether to only apply Parchment javadocs, skipping parameter renaming.
+                             Overrides the --[no-]parchment-javadocs setting
       --parchment-mappings=<mappingsPath>
                            The location of the Parchment mappings file Plugin - accesstransformers